Direct optimization of the probability of lesion origin in proton treatment planning for low-grade glioma patients: Discussion

 \subsection{Mathematical and clinical perspective}

 The optimization results should be evaluated both mathematically and clinically.
-First, we were able to demonstrate the technical feasibility of POLO model-based treatment plan optimization for a randomly selected LGG patient.
+First, we were able to demonstrate the technical feasibility of POLO model-based treatment plan optimization for a selected LGG patient.

 Second, a good agreement of the optimization results, i.e., spatial distributions of $d_{RBE,fx}$ (\Cref{fig:optimal-dose} and \ref{fig:dvh}), $l_{d}$ (\Cref{fig:optimal-let} and \ref{fig:letvh}) and $p$ (\Cref{fig:optimal-polo} and \ref{fig:polovh}), with the implications of the POLO model from \cref{subsec:polo} can be found.
 This manifests for example in the shifting of $d_{RBE,fx}$ and $l_{d}$ such that lower values are found proximal to the VS or in the elementary product term in \Cref{eq:orig-polo}, leading to attenuated $p$ values.
+But, as we stated in \Cref{subsec:functions}, the POLO model-based objective functions touch on different aspects of $p$ (hence also $d_{RBE,fx}$ and $l_{d}$), and due to the degeneracy of the solution space for specific NTCP values obtained from the $NTCP_{p}$ model in \Cref{eq:ntcp}, it occurs that differences in the concrete results can be observed, for instance, when trading off dose and dose-averaged LET.

 Third, the outcome predictions (\Cref{fig:ntcp-graphs}) seem to converge across all scenarios, which indicates well-posed optimization problems.
 However, the choice of weights associated with the objective functions is crucial for optimization success, and we found that this is not always intuitive and might follow a trial-and-error approach.
 Considering the varying scales of dose-volume and POLO model-based objective functions, more sophisticated weighting schemes could come into play.
+Beyond that, although technically feasible, we intentionally omitted further extensions of the optimization method, e.g. robust optimization, as none of these were applied in the clinical reference plan for the LGG patient, and their inclusion would limit comparability of our results with those of the ongoing phase II trial and the POLO model integration strategy developed by Sallem et al.\cite{Sallem2024}.
+To demonstrate feasibility, however, we added results from a composite worst-case robust optimization in the \hyperref[subsec:robust-opt]{\textbf{Appendix}}.